Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    <img class="myImg" src="images/jenkinspostbuildaction.png" alt="Post Build Action"/>

-   {% include note.html content="Note you might also see **Post-build steps** section which is more or less same as the actions in that sense the tasks configured here get executed after all the build steps have been executed.
-Custom plugins allow you to do certain tasks based on a condition (success, failure, all).
-Tasks in post-build actions are executed regardless of the outcome of the build." %}
+   {% include note.html content="Note there is also **Post-build steps** section which is very similiar to the actions section.
+The tasks configured in the post-build steps/actions are executed after all the build steps have been executed." %}

 1. Enter  **target/*.war** in the **Files to archive** text box.
 Select the **Save** button to save the settings and return to the project page.